 If you’re not sure about what to major in, you’re not alone at The University of Tampa.
 About 30 percent of the University’s freshmen choose undeclared as a major.
 Here’s why UT is an excellent choice for undeclared students:

-More than 140 Academic Programs
+More than 200 Academic Programs

-across four colleges, the University provides many opportunities for you to explore degree options, while still staying within the goal of graduating in four years.
+With more than 200 areas of study across four colleges, the University provides many opportunities for you to explore degree options, while still staying within the goal of graduating in four years.
 Also, faculty and advisors have the expertise to guide you in choosing a major that’s right for you.